JukkaK/Distributed2022/docs/designplan.md

 [Event Grid vs Event Hub vs Service Bus](https://learn.microsoft.com/en-us/azure/event-grid/compare-messaging-services)<br>
 [Azure Event Grid](https://learn.microsoft.com/en-us/azure/event-grid/)<br>

+Plan B for messaging layer is to implement Service Bus queues for same use cases.

 ### Worker nodes

 Worker nodes are implemented as serverless Azure Functions, which are stateless (unless we really really need stateful functions).
 Functions subscribe to Event Grid topics, and are triggered by incoming events.
 While the functions are stateless in technical sense, they do store every event they complete in their own database collection.
 We then either implement a logic for re-trying to execute an event which was consumed, but not succesfully executed, or a logic where every worker checks if an event was already executed by another node, before executing it by themselves.